ekiefl/pooltool/docs/publish_instructions.md

 - Populate your `.env` using `.env.copy` as a template.

-- Run `make test-publish`.
-If this fails due to timing out (slow upload speed that gets cut short), skip ahead to trying out the installation locally.
+- Run `make build-and-test-publish`.
+If this fails due to timing out (slow upload speed that gets cut short), run `make build` and then skip ahead to trying out the installation locally.

 - Create a fresh python environment to test the installation